-Regional Director West Europe and Head of Hoist Finance UK.
-Hoist Finance employee since 2012.
+Regional Director West Europe and Head of Hoist Finance UK

-Education: MSc Capital Markets and Risk Management, City University Business School.
+Education: Master of Science in Capital Markets and Risk Management,

+City University Business School.

-Previous experience: President of the UK Credit Services Association 2007-2009 and CEO of 1st Credit and various senior positions at Consolidated Financial Insurance Group (part of GE Capital).
+Previous experience: President of the UK Credit Services Association 2007-2009, CEO of 1st Credit, various senior positions at Consolidated Financial Insurance Group (part of GE Capital).

-Shareholding: 0 shares.
-Has an interest as a potential beneficiary to the trust that is the majority owner of Cruz Industries Ltd., a company that holds shares in Hoist Finance.
+Shareholding: Has an interest as a potential beneficiary to the trust that is the majority owner of Cruz Industries Ltd., a company that holds shares 462,575 in Hoist Finance.